Kathitjoshi/PeerLink/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the No LICENSE and is private

 ---